AdaChain: A Learned Adaptive Blockchain: Overview

 \sparagraph{Step 1: Notifying the learning agent.} In episode $n$, the peer notifies its local learning agent when the number of committed blocks has reached a certain watermark.
 The notification also includes the local performance measurement $r_n$ in episode $n$.

 \sparagraph{Step 2: Featurization.} Since learning agents are distributed across different servers, the state (i.e., some features that capture the workload) that they need in order to make a decision should also be distributed.
 In \sys, states are not only distributed, but also decentralized as no single entity controls the state.
 This is possible with negligible overhead due to two key insights: (1) the blockchain ledger contains rich information about the workload, and thus is a good source of raw data for featurization; (2) the ledger is naturally decentralized and consistent across peers.
 Thus, once the agent is notified by the peer, its featurizer extracts the state $s_{n+1}$ from blocks committed in episode $n$.
-Features are described in detail in Section~\ref{sec:state}.
+Details are described in Section~\ref{sec:state}.

-\sparagraph{Step 3: Exchanging performance measurements.} The locally observed performance is different across different peers, and malicious peers could even manipulate the local measurement.
+\sparagraph{Step 3: Exchanging performance measurements.} The locally observed performance is different across different peers, and malicious peers could even manipulate its local measurement.
 To ensure each honest server has the same architecture for episode $n+1$, the learning agent on $\text{server}_1$ exchanges the local measurement $r_n$ with learning agents on every other server, so as to agree on performance measurement.
+Details are described in Section~\ref{sec:switching} and ~\ref{sec:security}.

 \sparagraph{Step 4: Estimating the performance for each architecture.} The predictive model $M_\theta$ predicts the performance of each architecture candidate under state $s_{n+1}$, and selects architecture $a_{n+1}$ that is predicted to have the best performance.
 The learning agent then informs the peer to switch to $a_{n+1}$ for episode $n+1$.